jingpingQ/repositioning_draft/README.md

 # Drug-Repositioning Space (v0.2)

-A Hugging Face Space that ranks Phase-3-failed drugs for new cancer indications using free public resources only.
+A Hugging Face Space that ranks Phase-3-failed drugs for new indications using free public resources.

 ## Quick start